The 10 Worst Small Towns In Alaska For 2022

-Most Americans have never been to Alaska.
-However, as the people who live there know, Alaska is an awesome state.
+Most Americans have never been to small town Alaska.
+However, as the Alaskan who live there know, small town Alaska is an awesome place to call home.

 But is it all roses?
 Definitely not.
 Just like any other state, Alaska has its trouble spots.
-This article aims to determine, using science, the absolute worst small towns to live in the Last Frontier.
-Don't shoot the messenger, this is all using data.
+This article aims to determine, using Saturday Night Science, the absolute worst small towns to live in the Last Frontier.
+Don’t freak out, we will use data to show which places have high crime, poverty, and unemployment.

 After analyzing more than 49 of Alaska's smallest cities, we came up with this list as the 10 worst small towns in Alaska where you'd never want to live: